 both fundamental tones.
 Therefore, setting Harmonic order to

-sufficient to ensure this frequency appears in the simulation frequencies.
+sufficient to ensure that this frequency appears in the simulation

-This minimal value for the harmonic order ensures a minimum of simulation
+frequencies.
+This minimal value for the harmonic order ensures a minimum

 Solver conditions and noise settings are also specified for the Configuration block: